Capstone-Projects-2025-Spring/project-3d-printer-security/documentation/docs/requirements/use-case-descriptions.md

 - _As a Navy member, I would like to scan the file so I can prevent malicious parts of the code from doing unexpected actions._

+  - Open G-code scan module.
   - In the middle of the page, drag the file into the box that says "insert file here."
   - Insert g-code file, box turns green.
-  - Navy member on the bottom left and click "proceed."
-  - A pre-print form appears to adjust any potential warning the Navy member would not mind skipping.
+  - A pre-print form gets enabled to adjust any potential warning the Navy member would not mind skipping.
-  - Navy member clicks on a green "go" button.
+  - Navy member clicks on a green "Go" button.

 ## Use Case Three: Inserting An Invalid File